History & Overview of U.S. Foreign Aid to Israel

 In the early 1970s, Israeli academics and businessmen began looking for ways to expand investment in Israel’s technology sector.
 At the time, Israel’s nascent technology sector, which would later become the driving force in the country’s economy, was in need of private capital for research and development.
 The United States and Israel launched several programs to stimulate Israeli industrial and scientific research, and Congress has on several occasions authorized and appropriated funds for this purpose to the Israel-U.S. Binational Research & Development Foundation (BIRD), U.S.-Israel Binational Science Foundation (BSF), Binational Agriculture and Research and Development Fund (BARD) and the U.S.-Israel Science and Technology Foundation (USISTF).

-In 2005, Congress began to consider legislation to expand U.S.-Israeli scientific cooperation in the field of renewable energy.
-In 2007, language from earlier proposed legislation, The United States-Israel Energy Cooperation Act, was incorporated into the Renewable Fuels, Consumer Protection, and Energy Efficiency Act of 2007.
-The law established a seven-year grant program to support research, development, and commercialization of renewable energy or energy efficiency.
+In 2005, Congress began considering legislation to expand U.S.-Israeli scientific cooperation in renewable energy.
+In 2007, language from earlier proposed legislation, the United States-Israel Energy Cooperation Act, was incorporated into the Renewable Fuels, Consumer Protection, and Energy Efficiency Act of 2007.
+The law established a seven-year grant program to support the research, development, and commercialization of renewable energy or energy efficiency technologies.
 In December 2014, President Obama signed the United States-Israel Strategic Partnership Act of 2014, which reauthorized the U.S.-Israeli Energy Cooperation program for an additional ten years until September 30, 2024.
-As of FY2021, the U.S. and Israeli investment in BIRD Energy for 60 approved projects totaled $47.5 million – $23.7 million from the United States.
 In 2021, BIRD Energy awarded $5.48 million in grants to six clean energy projects to advance “vehicle technologies, batteries, energy efficiency measures, energy storage, and the water-energy nexus.”
+Through FY2024, Congress and the Administration have provided a total of $29.7 million for BIRD Energy.
+As of 2023, total combined U.S. and Israeli investment in BIRD Energy for 61 signed projects stood at $53.7 million.

 The Partnership Act of 2014 also called on the Secretary of Energy to establish a joint United States-Israel Energy Center in the United States, leveraging the experience, knowledge, and expertise of institutions of higher education and entities in the private sector, among others, in offshore energy development to further dialogue and collaboration to develop more robust academic cooperation in energy innovation technology and engineering, water science, technology transfer, and analysis of emerging geopolitical implications, crises and threats from foreign natural resource and energy acquisitions, and the development of domestic resources as a response.

-In 2018, the U.S. Department of Energy and the Israeli Energy Ministry agreed to establish the U.S.-Israel Center of Excellence in Energy, Engineering and Water Technology.
-As of FY2021, Congress has appropriated $16 million for the center, and the Israeli government and private sector partners have matched those funds.
-Potential research areas identified by the Energy Center include energy cybersecurity in critical infrastructure, energy storage, and natural gas production and utilization.
+In 2018, the U.S. Department of Energy and the Israeli Energy Ministry agreed to establish the U.S.-Israel Center of Excellence in Energy, Engineering, and Water Technology.
+As of FY2024, Congress has appropriated $28 million for the center, and the Israeli government and private sector partners have matched those funds.
+Potential research areas identified by the Energy Center include energy cybersecurity in critical infrastructure, energy storage, and the production and utilization of natural gas.
+To date, 61 signed projects and a total government funding of $53.7 million for the Center.

 Since 1978, medical and health researchers from the U.S. Army and Israel Defense Forces have held the biennial Shoresh conference to share information on military operational medicine, infectious disease, and combat care.
 Congress appropriated $2 million in FY2021 funding “for the development of health technologies, including but not limited to the following: artificial intelligence, biofeedback, sensors, monitoring devices, and kidney care.”
-Another $4 million was authorized for bilateral cooperation between the U.S. Department of Health and Human Services and the Government of Israel to focus on health technologies to address the challenge of the COVID-19 pandemic.
+An additional $4 million was authorized for bilateral cooperation between the U.S. Department of Health and Human Services and the Government of Israel, focusing on health technologies to address the challenges posed by the COVID-19 pandemic.

 Implementing the Obama-Netanyahu MOU